 Names below are as written on the relic

 Over 100 years old.
-Donated to the Our Lady of the Cape Shrine by Mrs. Donald O. LaPlatney (Mary Aileen Gamache) in memory of her Grandmother Mrs. Joseph Lanthier (Sophia Gamache Lanthier) Mary Gamache’s parents were Frederick J. Gamache and Mary A. McCartin Gamache (prominent residents of Ogdensburg - devout communicants of St. Mary’s Cathedral parish identified with the Sacred Heart, Holy Name and Rosary Societies.
+Donated by Mrs. Donald O. LaPlatney (Mary Aileen Gamache) in memory of her Grandmother Mrs. Joseph Lanthier (Sophia Gamache Lanthier) Mary Gamache’s parents were Frederick J. Gamache and Mary A. McCartin Gamache (prominent residents of Ogdensburg - devout communicants of St. Mary’s Cathedral parish identified with the Sacred Heart, Holy Name and Rosary Societies.

 Excerpt from "The Catholic Thing" article on Veneration of Saints